-We have changed our calculations of adjusted profit attributable to shareholders and adjusted EBITDA to include additional items that we have not previously included in our adjustments and have also changed our debt ratios to compare debt and net debt to adjusted EBITDA rather than EBITDA.
+We have changed our calculations of adjusted profit attributable to shareholders and adjusted EBITDA to include additional items that we have not previously included in our adjustments and have also changed our debt ratios to compare debt and net debt to adjusted EBITDA.
 These changes were made from January 1, 2020 onwards and comparative figures have been restated to conform to the current period presentation.
-In addition to items previously adjusted, our adjusted profit attributable to shareholders and adjusted EBITDA now include adjustments for environmental costs, including changes relating to the remeasurement of decommissioning and restoration costs for our closed operations due to changes in discount rates, share-based compensation costs, inventory write-downs and reversals and commodity derivatives.
-We believe that by including these items, which reflect measurement changes on our balance sheet, in our adjustments, our adjusted profit attributable to shareholders and adjusted profit attributable to shareholders and adjusted EBITDA will reflect the recurring results of our core operating activities.
+In addition to items previously adjusted, our adjusted profit attributable to shareholders and adjustments for environmental costs, including changes relating to the remeasurement of decommissioning and restoration costs for our closed operations due to changes in discount rates, share-based compensation costs, inventory write-downs and reversals and commodity derivatives.
+We believe that by including these items, which reflect measurement changes on our balance sheet, in our adjustments, our adjustments, our adjustments and adjusted EBITDA will reflect the recurring results of our core operating activities.
 This revised presentation will help us and readers to analyze the rest of our results more clearly and to understand the ongoing cash generating potential of our business.
 With respect to our debt ratios, we believe that using adjusted EBITDA, will present a more meaningful basis for us and the reader to understand the debt service capacity of our core operating activities.

 Adjusted profit attributable to shareholders - For adjusted profit, we adjust profit attributable to shareholders as reported to remove the after-tax effect of certain types of transactions that reflect measurement changes on our balance sheet or are not indicative of our normal operating activities.
-We believe adjusted profit helps us and readers better understand the results of our core operating activities and the ongoing cash generating potential of our business.
+We believe adjusted profit helps us and readers better understand the results of our core operating activities and the ongoing cash generating potential of our business